SciVisAgentBench: A Benchmark for Evaluating Scientific Data Analysis and Visualization Agents: Validity Study

 We further assessed the consistency of multiple LLM judges (Gemini-3.1-Pro, Claude-Opus-4.6, and GPT-5.2).
 For each model, we ran 5 independent evaluation runs, yielding 15 individual judgments.
-Overall, different LLM judges exhibit higher inter-rater agreement than human experts, indicating strong consistency in their evaluation behavior.
-We then evaluated how well LLM judgments align with human evaluations by computing Pearson correlation, Spearman rank correlation, mean absolute error (MAE), and root mean square error (RMSE) between human and model judgments.
+Overall, different LLM judges exhibit higher inter-rater agreement than human experts, indicating strong consistency in their evaluation behavior. \hot{We note that lower agreement among human experts may also reflect legitimate differences in scientific background, experience, and subjective preferences rather than inferior evaluation quality.} We then evaluated how well LLM judgments align with human evaluations by computing Pearson correlation, Spearman rank correlation, mean absolute error (MAE), and root mean square error (RMSE) between human and model judgments.
 Human ratings were averaged across experts, and model ratings were averaged across repeated runs.

-Table~\ref{tab:human_llm_alignment} summarizes the alignment results.
-All three models exhibit strong positive correlation with human judgments, indicating that LLM-based judges can approximate expert evaluations of visualization quality.
-Gemini-3.1-Pro achieves the highest correlation with human scores, while Claude-Opus-4.6 yields the lowest RMSE and the closest score distribution to human ratings.
+Table~\ref{tab:human_llm_alignment} summarizes the alignment results. \hot{All three models exhibit strong positive correlation with human judgments, suggesting that LLM-based judges can approximate expert evaluations within the evaluated benchmark setting.
+However, these results do not indicate equivalence between LLM and human judgment, particularly for open-ended visualization tasks that involve substantial subjective interpretation.} Gemini-3.1-Pro achieves the highest correlation with human scores, while Claude-Opus-4.6 yields the lowest RMSE and the closest score distribution to human ratings.

 \textbf{Prompt and presentation robustness.} To assess robustness, we evaluated the LLM judge's sensitivity to controlled perturbations in prompts and presentation.
-Specifically, we varied rubric phrasing, scoring scale descriptions, image presentation order, and the visibility of ground-truth images.
+Specifically, we varied rubric phrasing, scoring scale descriptions, the order of image presentation, and the visibility of ground-truth images.
 In addition, each evaluation was repeated five times to measure stochastic variability in model responses.

 We quantified robustness using a \emph{judge stability} metric that measures score consistency across repeated trials and perturbations.
 For each case, we computed the normalized standard deviation of the judge scores across all experimental conditions and aggregated the results across cases.
 Formally, the stability score is defined as $S_{\text{stable}} = 1 - (\sum_{i=1}^{N} \sigma_i/R)/N$, where $\sigma_i$ is the standard deviation of the judge scores for case $i$ across perturbations, $R=11$ is the scoring range (0–10), and $N$ is the number of evaluated cases.
 Higher values indicate more consistent judgments and, therefore, greater robustness of the evaluation signal.
 Table~\ref{tab:judge_stability} reports stability across models.
 All LLM judges show high stability ($S_{\text{stable}}>0.92$), with Claude-Opus-4.6 achieving the highest score.